The Latest News

-We will continue to monitor registrations and capacities as we determine whether and how to open worship to the public.
 We will treat Back Home Groups as family units.
 Of course, we'll encourage family units/Back Home Groups to enjoy the outdoors as a group—hiking, rock hopping, and relaxing outdoors are activities this schedule will allow for and encourage.

 Reminder: There are three ways to participate in the Montreat Youth Conferences this summer:

 Join us on-site and have conferees participate in Small Groups, Connecting Groups, and evening events as well as keynote and worship.